wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'lightning barriers',
     'people you know',
     'scrying eyes',
+    'random objects',

   ];
   gen_data['cityhazard'] = [
-    'are paid by a kingpin betting against you', 'could shock you',
+    'are owned by a kingpin betting against you', 'could shock you',
     'might end up corrupted by demons',
     'are used to spy on you',
+    'are remotely controlled by their owners',

   ];
   gen_data['citymonster'] = [
     'a {abhirclue} Abhir demon',
-    'a Blue Abishai on a divine mission to {blueabishaiquest} ', '{abyssalwretchclue} aberrations known as Abyssal Wretches',
+    'a Blue Abishai on a divine mission to {blueabishaiquest}', '{abyssalwretchclue} aberrations known as Abyssal Wretches',
     '{amberprowlerown} Amber Prowlers',
+    '{animatedrugown} Animated Rugs',

   ];